alwashali/secure-golang-coding-workshop/README.md

 go run main.go
 ```

+## Logs
-Once you are in enjoying the cat video, then create a new user by visiting https://localhost:8080/signup
+Once you are in and enjoying the cat video, then create a new user by visiting https://localhost:8080/signup
 Ater using the app, you can see the logs stored in logs.txt

 ```sh